SPRING 2017 ICC meeting/workshop Schedule

-This semester, the ICC will be hosting three club development workshops at the same time and same location as the regular meetings.
-These are special training sessions on the Art of Inclusive Communication presented by the National Conflict Resolution Center and club members as well as officers and student leaders are strongly encouraged to attend one of the sessions (you can even earn extra credit towards Vending 5000 for your club!).
+The ICC and Mesa College Student Affairs will again be presenting the Art of Inclusive Communication by the National Conflict Resolution Center and club members, as well as officers and student leaders, are strongly encouraged to attend one of the sessions (you can even earn extra credit towards Vending 5000 for your club!).
 Please contact Courtney Lee (firstname.lastname@example.org) for more information or to reserve your seat.
 The dates of these special workshops are as follows:

 IMPORTANT Club DOCUMENTS & Information